stellar/slingshot/zkvm/docs/utreexo.md

 Notice that as network grows in size, user can have a trade-off between optimizing bandwidth or optimizing storage.
 In any case, bandwidth costs grow only linearly with the exponential growth of the network.

-TBD: how the cached hashes are actually maintained during normalization.

-### Allocation and lookup

-TBD: How to allocate tree nodes and speed up the look up w/o wasting too much RAM.

-### Catch-up tree

-TBD: retaining unmodified nodes from i-1 tree to fixup outdated proofs.
-Can be used for arbitrary steps back, but only one level is actually useful to provide ergonomic overlay around the point in time where a new commitment is done, so fresh, but missed-the-mark proofs are not dropped, causing spikes in bandwidth.

 ### Relaying proofs with different caching options